-Former Trump Aide Announces He Won’t Testify Before Mueller Grand Jury
+Former Trump Aide Vows to Fight Mueller Subpoena in Bizarre Media Blitz

-Onetime Trump campaign aide Sam Nunberg called into two cable news shows and spoke to multiple newspaper reporters Monday to announce — for reasons unclear — that he would prefer to be arrested than testify on Friday before a grand jury assembled by Special Counsel Robert Mueller.
+Onetime Trump campaign aide Sam Nunberg called into several cable news shows and spoke to multiple newspaper reporters Monday to announce — for reasons unclear — that he would prefer to be arrested than testify on Friday before a grand jury assembled by Special Counsel Robert Mueller.
+Then after a string of bizarre appearances, Nunberg suggested he might be willing to cooperate after all.

-After a Washington Post interview in which he invited Mueller to arrest him, Nunberg called in to MSNBC’s Katy Tur, where he made a number of breathtaking statements.
+The Nunberg drama started with a Washington Post interview in which he invited Mueller to arrest him.
+Next he called in to MSNBC’s Katy Tur, where he made a number of breathtaking statements.

 “I was thinking about this today, Katy, I was preparing it.
 Should I spend 50 hours going over all my emails with Roger [Stone] and Steve Bannon?
 And then they wanted emails that I had with Hope Hicks, with Corey Lewandowski.
 Are you giving me a break?
 It’s ridiculous.”

+Nunberg forwarded news outlets what appeared to be an email from Mueller’s office and part of his grand-jury subpoena, which directs him to provide all documents related to President Trump and nine of his associates – Stone, Hicks, Lewandowski, Carter Page, Keith Schiller, Michael Cohen, Paul Manafort, Rick Gates, and Steve Bannon.

-Nunberg also said that it was the “biggest joke” that Trump himself had colluded with Russia, a point he echoed to the Post.
+Nunberg also said that it was the “biggest joke” that Trump himself had colluded with Russia.

 “The Russians and Trump did not collude,” Nunberg told the Post.
 “Putin is too smart to collude with Donald Trump.”

-Note: This post was updated to include additional media appearances by Nunberg.